fred06fr/jmeter-openshift-monitoring/README.md

 ## Architecture

 Our architecture is quite simple:
-- JMeter exercise the server application, and reports performance results (response times, errors, etc.) in an InfluxDB database
+- JMeter exercises the server application, and reports performance results (response times, errors, etc.) in an InfluxDB database
 - RedHat Openshift reports performance measurements of your server workload (cpu, memory, network usage) in its Prometheus instance
 - Grafana displays a live report with both client-side measurements and related server-side measurements